5jt/dyalog-cookbook/manuscript/06_configSettings.md

 Think about the value of style 'rules' and learn when to apply them.

 One of the main reasons why globals should be used with great care is that they can easily be confused with local variables with similar or -- worse --  the same name.
 If you need to have global variables then we suggest to encapsulating them in a dedicated namespace `Globals`.
-With a proper search tool like Fire [^fire] it is easy to get a report on all lines to refer to anything in `Globals`, or set it.
+With a proper search tool like Fire [^fire] it is easy to get a report on all lines referring to anything in `Globals`, or set it.

 Sometimes it's only after writing many lines of code that it becomes apparent that a different choice would have been better.
 And sometimes it becomes apparent that the other choice would be so much better that it's worth unwinding and rewriting a good deal of what you've done.
 (Then be glad you're writing in  a terse language.)